Living by the Spirit: Moving as one with God

 By this definition, the Christians in Corinth (to whom Paul was writing) were not spiritual – at least, not at the time Paul wrote.

-They had received the Spirit of Christ, so they had the capacity to receive, and walk in, all that the Spirit has freely given us.
+They had received the Spirit of Christ, so they had the capacity to receive, and walk in, all that the Spirit had freely given them.
 Yet Paul told them: “Brothers and sisters, I could not address you as people who live by the Spirit.”

 He spent his entire letter urging them to change that.